 Tips: For Windows user, please choose WMV or AVI as the output formats; for Mac user, please select MOV or H.264 MP4 as the output formats.

-One Step to Insert MP4 into PowerPoint
+Step 4 Insert MP4 into PowerPoint

 For PowerPoint 2007 and higher, select Insert tab from ribbon, and click Movie and select the converted file to insert into PowerPoint for playback.